GARNISHEE ORDER

 ATTACHMENT ORDERS

-Attachment Order is different from Garnishee order in following respects:
+Attachment Order is different from Garnishee order in the following respects:

 - Attachment Order in single name applies to joint accounts also proportionately unless the contrary is proved whereas Garnishee order in single name does not apply to joint accounts.
-However, right of set off is available to bank before applying the order.
+However, the right to set-off is available to the bank before applying for the order.

-In case banker fails to comply with Attachment Order, it will be liable for the amount of order and deemed as an assesses in default.
+In case the banker fails to comply with the Attachment Order, it will be liable for the amount of the order and deemed as an assesses in default.

-When both Garnishee Order and Attachment Order are received simultaneously, priority should be given to Attachment Order.
+When both the Garnishee Order and Attachment Order are received simultaneously, priority should be given to the Attachment Order.

 COMPARISON OF GARNISHEE ORDER & ATTACHMENT ORDER | ||